 Where the golden coats are darker, they're sometimes referred to as red Cocker Spaniels, and where the fur is very light, it is sometimes referred to as buff or lemon.

-Chocolate Cocker Spaniels are a beautiful reddish-chocolate brown, and they're often referred to as 'liver' coloured.
+Chocolate Cocker Spaniels are a beautiful reddish-chocolate brown, often referred to as 'liver' coloured.

-If you're planning to show your pet, breed standards recommend that the coat shouldn't contain any white; however, a little patch of white on the chest is allowed.
+If you're planning to show your pet, no matter which colour they are, breed standards recommend that the coat shouldn't contain any white; however, a little patch of white on the chest is allowed.

 The roan coat is a 'blended' mixture of white and coloured fur; I think they are the best, especially the blue roan; this colour Cocker is just beautiful (sorry, Max!).